-About Aunt Ritas
+About Aunt Rita’s

-Randy Schrock, Gary Mangum and Skip O’Neill set on a humble quest to raise money in annual bake sales to provide relief for those living with, and dying from, AIDS.
-When federal government assistance through the Ryan White Care Act began in the early 1990’s, funding became more plentiful and the need for Aunt Rita’s Foundation waned, and the final bake sale was held in 1996.
-In 2005, HIV/AIDS agencies came together and supported the return of Aunt Rita’s to help offset declining federal support.
+Aunt Rita’s Foundation has been pursuing since 2005 its mission to end HIV in Arizona, but has a rich history dating back to the 1980’s.
+In 1986 three individuals, Randy Schrock, Gary Mangum and Skip O’Neill, founded Aunt Rita’s Foundation in the beginning years of the epidemic.
+They saw at the beginning of the epidemic a lack of resources for their friends and family dying from AIDS and recognized something needed to be done.
+These three friends set on a humble quest to raise money in annual bake sales to provide relief for those living with, and dying from, AIDS.
+When federal government assistance through the Ryan White Care Act began in the early 1990’s, funding became more plentiful and the need for Aunt Rita’s Foundation waned.
+The final bake sale of the original Aunt Rita’s Foundation was held in 1996.
+In 2005, passionate community members revived Aunt Rita’s Foundation with the purpose of bringing back AIDS Walk Arizona, which had ended a few years prior.
+This began the new chapter of Aunt Rita’s Foundation’s programs and initiatives.

 Funding & Prevention

 The large events sponsored by Aunt Rita’s also brings community together and helps to raise awareness about the ongoing epidemic.
 Aunt Rita’s impact in our community is far more significant than just fundraising.

 Aunt Rita’s Foundation provides the compassion many people need, and gives people suffering from HIV/AIDS and their families something priceless – hope.